EVERSE-ResearchSoftware/RSQKit/pages/contributing/contribution_guidelines.md

 - [reports on issues, bugs and typos](#reporting-an-issue) in the RSQKit content
 - suggestions for new content by creating a [new issue](#reporting-an-issue) for discussion
 - comments on [existing issues][issues] and reviews of [existing pull requests][pull-requests]
-- [pull requests](#creating-a-pull-request) to fix issues, bug and typos in the RSQKit content
+- [pull requests](#creating-a-pull-request) to fix issues, bugs and typos in the RSQKit content

 If you plan to submit a pull request that adds new content or significantly changes existing content, please [contact the Editorial Board][contact] to discuss this first so that